 - Participants who successfully completed the seminar and all its requirements became NCTA “alumni.”
 Alumni receive timely communications about future professional development opportunities offered by NCTA, which may include travel opportunities.

-We offer priority to Montana Teachers, but open to Washington, Oregon, Idaho, and Alaska teachers on a space available basis.
-This program is geared towards secondary current world affairs, geography, history, and social studies teachers and curriculum specialists, but all current, in-service K-12 teachers are welcome to apply.
+We offered priority to Montana Teachers, but open to Washington, Oregon, Idaho, and Alaska teachers on a space available basis.
+This program was geared towards secondary current world affairs, geography, history, and social studies teachers and curriculum specialists, but all current, in-service K-12 teachers were welcome to apply.